 The Facilities crew prepared the gallery with a fresh coat of paint, allowing plenty of time for drying and off-gassing, a necessary step to ensure the protection of the artwork.
 The Curatorial team opted for a bright Cadmium red hue as an accent color, to complement the predominantly black and white imagery.

 Delivery day demanded “all hands-on deck,” as the exhibition comprises over eighty photographs shipped in multiple crates.
 The team unpacked and transported the works to the gallery, and assessed the condition of each photograph before its installation.
 Once the Registration and Conservation staff finished condition reporting, the Curatorial staff of the Whitney Western Art Museum and Exhibition Manager began hanging the large photographs.

 The layout was determined by Curator Karen McWhorter in consultation with Wilson; it is a contemporary, thematic hang based on the design from the exhibition’s original venue, the Amon Carter.
 The photographs are hung in groups based on their subject matter, and within each grouped theme the works range in size and orientation.
 Most of the photographs are stacked or hung in close pairs or trios, which involved extremely precise measurements between every photograph.
 Each work required a minimum of two people to lift and hang, and the largest photographs required four or more people!

 After all the artwork was hung, the labels were installed and the lighting adjusted.
 Show time!

 That Day exhibition is on view through August 13, 2017 in the John Bunker Sands Photography Gallery.
-Stop by the Center today to see this extraordinary exhibition and visit the Center Store to pick up your copy of the accompanying book.
 For more information on the exhibition visit the Center’s online news release.